-All are welcome.
 Once you’ve registered for the Zoom link (see below), you will receive the link, along with a weekly invitation reminder.
 The weekly Zoom reminder allows you to cancel your registration at any time.

 A good place to begin: Contemplative Outreach publishes two pamphlets that I recommend highly - one on the ancient practice of Lectio Divina and the other on Centering Prayer.
 If you would like to join our virtual gatherings, please read these two pamphlets carefully.
 Although I will review the basics when we gather, these pamphlets will prepare you nicely.
-Even if you are experienced in these ways of contemplative prayer, these little pamphlets can be read regularly to remind us of a counter-cultural way of being present.
+Even if you are experienced in meditation or contemplative prayer, these little pamphlets can be read regularly to remind us of a counter-cultural way of being present.
 The world is reminding us every day about the importance of planning, being organized, and orchestrating our lives.
 Lectio Divina and Centering Prayer depend on an entirely different posture: a posture of openness, receptivity, trust, surrender, letting go, and listening, so that Another may speak and welcome you home again.
 These pamphlets can help with that.

 Our virtual gatherings continue to be important to many.
 Just knowing that this community of support, goodwill, and warm welcome exists is a great encouragement.